zooba/pymanager/pep-draft.md

 of two releases will allow time to transition, and the traditional installer will have additional output and warnings added to direct users to the newer options.

+Administrators who rely on the traditional installer to deploy Python to their user's machines are also impacted, and potentially blocked.
+While there has never been any automatic upgrade path for these users, replacing a "simple" executable installer with a launcher will necessitate a different deployment strategy.
+The intention is that the trivial MSI package of PyManager along with registry key controls will allow administrators similar, but greater control.

 Users currently using Store packages are already manually installing each version, as there is no predictable way to adopt new versions.
 One potentially